egedemirtas/java-ocp/README.md

 switch(month){}
 ```
-- <u>***In the example below, the code will jump to the default block and then execute all of the proceeding case statements in order until it finds a break statement or finishes the switch statement***</u>
+- ***In the example below, the code will jump to the default block and then execute all of the proceeding case statements in order until it finds a break statement or finishes the switch statement***
 ```java
 var dayOfWeek = 5;
 switch(dayOfWeek) {